-Course Start Date: January 24, 2024CourseTime: Wednesday, 12:30 PM to 3:15 PMOffice Hour: Wednesday, 3:15-4:15 PM by arrangementClassroom: TBD by Registrar's Office before 1st Class SessionLincoln University Course Catalog Description:
+Course Start Date: January 24, 2024 Time: Wednesday, 12:30 PM to 3:15 PM Office Hour: Wednesday, 3:15-4:15 PM by arrangement Classroom: TBD by Registrar's Office before 1st Class Session Lincoln University Course Catalog Description:

 The course includes theoretical and experiential coverage of this management discipline.
-The course aims to improve the organization's culture and its human and social processes through a systematic change program.
-Both behavioral science and intuitive based assessment techniques are examined to give an integrated approach to organizational development; use of cases and role-play exercises (3 units, Advanced [A]).
-Prerequisite: BA 110.
+It aims to improve the organization's culture and its human and social processes through a systematic change program.
+Both behavioral science and intuitive based assessment techniques are examined to give an integrated approach to organizational development; use of cases and role-play exercises.
+(3 units, Mastery 2) Prerequisite: BA 110 or BA 302.